grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/01 Get started/03 Installation.md

 xk6-disruptor is a [k6 extension](/extensions).
 You have to run a k6 version built with the disruptor extension to use the [disruptor APIs](/javascript-api/xk6-disruptor/api/) in your k6 tests.

+The following sections explain the different options to get this custom binary.

+## Download a release binary

+The quickest way to get started is to [download a release binary from GitHub](https://github.com/grafana/xk6-disruptor/releases).

 ## Build from source

 This option allows you to build a k6 binary using [xk6](https://github.com/grafana/xk6).